Category Archives: Personal Experiences of Coal Plants and Industrial Expansion

 Conclusions

-1. America did better generation planning in the 1970’s than we do now.
-In spite of the 1973 Arab Oil Embargo, America’s electricity remained reliable, was affordable and it fueled great economic growth 1970-2020.
+1. America did better eneration planning in the 1970’s than we do now.
+In spite of the 1973 Arab Oil Embargo, America’s electricity remained reliable, was affordable and it fuled great economic growth 1970-2020.

-2. There is no energy policy today.
+2. There is no energy policy.
 The “Electrify Everything” policy promoted by many here and in Eurpope is based on the myth that wind and solar can provide sufficient power.
 It can’t.
-Many promoting this myth should know better!

 3. The Regional Transmission Operators such as MISO, PJM and ERCOT combined with economic incentives for wind and solar have made the Grid fragile and less Resilient.